 unlikely, since the writer of Hebrews was an expert in matters regarding

 Jewish temple worship.
-Rather, he was making the point that the golden altar
+Rather, he was making the point that the Golden Altar

 pattern of baptism, that which dies according to the will of God will be resurrected